leekokhow/MLOpsPy/README.md

 This example is based on [predict-employee-retention-part3-pipelines](https://github.com/leekokhow/azureml).

-The purpose is to demonstrate how to automate an end to end ML workflow using Azure DevOps
+The purpose is to demonstrate how to automate an end to end ML workflow using Azure DevOps.

+An article that covers [Creating End-to-End MLOps pipelines using Azure ML and Azure Pipelines](https://benalexkeen.com/creating-end-to-end-mlops-pipelines-using-azure-ml-and-azure-pipelines-part-1/)

 ### References

 - Read [MLOps with Azure ML](https://github.com/microsoft/MLOpsPython) before you proceed.
 - Read [Bring your own code with the MLOpsPython repository template](https://github.com/microsoft/MLOpsPython/blob/master/docs/custom_model.md) to create your own custom model (which is what I did for this example).

 ### Setup steps for this example